ome/omero-documentation/server/install-windows.rst

 ~~~~~~~~~~~~~~

 One of your first steps after putting your OMERO server into production
-should be deciding on when and how you are going to `backup your
+should be deciding on when and how you are going to :ref:`backup your
-database and binary data <backup-and-restore>`_.
+database and binary data <rst_backup-and-restore>`.
 Please do not omit this
 step.

 Security
 ~~~~~~~~

-It is now recommended that you read the `Security <security>`_ page to get a good idea as to what you need to do to get OMERO clients speaking to your newly installed OMERO.server in accordance with your institution or company's security policy.
+It is now recommended that you read the :ref:`rst_security` page to get a good idea as to what you need to do to get OMERO clients speaking to your newly installed OMERO.server in accordance with your institution or company's security policy.